 Patients who have been harmed by medical malpractice may be entitled to compensation for medical expenses, lost wages, pain and suffering, and other damages.

 Healthcare professionals may face loss of medical license, damage to their reputation, and financial penalties.

-A hospital, doctor or other health care professional is not liable for all the harms a patient might suffer.
-They are only legally responsible for harm or injuries that resulted from their deviating from the quality of care that a competent doctor would normally provide in similar situations, and which resulted in harm or injury for the patient.
+A hospital, doctor, or other health care professional is not liable for all the harm a patient might suffer.
+They are only legally responsible for harm or injuries that result from their deviating from the quality of care that a competent doctor would typically provide in similar situations, and which resulted in harm or injury for the patient.